CyberFlameGO/svnpython/Doc/library/site.rst

 Note that for some non-Unix systems, ``sys.prefix`` and ``sys.exec_prefix`` are empty, and the path manipulations are skipped; however the import of :mod:`sitecustomize` is still attempted.

-.. data:: PREFIXES

-   A list of prefixes for site package directories

-   .. versionadded:: 2.6

-.. data:: ENABLE_USER_SITE

-   Flag showing the status of the user site directory.
-True means the user site directory is enabled and added to sys.path.
-When the flag is None the user site directory is disabled for security reasons.

-   .. versionadded:: 2.6

-.. data:: USER_SITE

-   Path to the user site directory for the current Python version or None

-   .. versionadded:: 2.6

-.. data:: USER_BASE

-   Path to the base directory for user site directories

-   .. versionadded:: 2.6

-.. envvar:: PYTHONNOUSERSITE

-   .. versionadded:: 2.6

-.. envvar:: PYTHONUSERBASE

-   .. versionadded:: 2.6

-.. function:: addsitedir(sitedir, known_paths=None)

-   Adds a directory to sys.path and processes its pth files.

-.. function:: getsitepackages()

-   Returns a list containing all global site-packages directories (and possibly site-python).

-   .. versionadded:: 2.7

-.. function:: getuserbase()

-   Returns the `user base` directory path.

-   The `user base` directory can be used to store data.
-If the global variable ``USER_BASE`` is not initialized yet, this function will also set it.

-   .. versionadded:: 2.7

-.. function:: getusersitepackages()

-   Returns the user-specific site-packages directory path.

-   If the global variable ``USER_SITE`` is not initialized yet, this function will also set it.

-   .. versionadded:: 2.7

-..
-XXX Update documentation
-..
-XXX document python -m site --user-base --user-site